reidphilpot/homebridge-doorbird/README.md

 `homebridge-doorbird` is a plugin for Homebridge.
 Giving you a basic experience with your [DoorBird](https://www.doorbird.com) unit.

-*Note: This has not been completed yet*
+*Note: This has not been completed yet, the repo will be renamed.*

 ## Installation